Polyfrost/OverflowAnimationsV2/README.md

 ## [Download (Modrinth)](https://modrinth.com/mod/animations)

-This mod combines Overflow Animations (V1) with Sk1er's Old Animations code into a singular mod, with bug fixes, and additional features.
+Extremely precise and advanced old animations mod for 1.8.9.

+Originally a fork of Sk1erLLC's OldAnimations mod, it has turned into a much larger mod with essentially full 1.7 parity, animations from ancient and modern Minecraft, custom animations, and much more!

 # Features

 <details>
-  <summary>All features from Sk1er's Old Animations Mod</summary>
+  <summary>All features from Sk1er's Old Animations Mod (1.7 Animations)</summary>

 * Old Eating
 * Old Rod Position